neerajsathyan/swc2022-group26/README.md

 - Example Responses:
   - ```json
     {
-    "uuid": "d1362e11-175d-4f10-b0be-4778d84431d5",
+      "uuid": "a9c9a4ec-0554-42c5-9c66-91b772047b96",
+      "places": [
-    "places": {
+        {
-        "id": 3,
+          "id": 1,
-        "name": "Jordaan Neighborhood",
+          "name": "Rijks Museum",
-        "description": "Jordaan is the most popular of Amsterdam's neighborhoods and is well-known for its mix of residential areas with garden courtyards, lively markets, and upscale boutiques and eateries.
-The area is also home to plenty of fun things to do, from taking a pleasant stroll along the many picturesque streets to spending time visiting the many top-rated tourist attractions located here.\n\nAlthough best known as the location of Anne Frank House, the area is also home to lesser-known treasures like the Woonboots Museum, a floating museum dedicated to houseboats, and the interesting (honestly!)
-Amsterdam Cheese Museum."
+          "description": "The Rijksmuseum is a Dutch national museum dedicated to arts and history in Amsterdam.
+The museum is located at the Museum Square in the borough Amsterdam South, close to the Van Gogh Museum, the Stedelijk Museum Amsterdam, and the Concertgebouw."
         }
+      ]
     }
     ```
   - ```json